• Skip to primary navigation

 pinterest image of pistachio pasta with text overlay

-Throw together this healthy pistachio pasta in just 15 minutes.
+Throw together this pistachio pasta for one in just 15 minutes.
 All you need is pasta, pistachio pesto from your freezer, chicken, and parmesan cheese.
 It's a great recipe to use up wilting spinach, and is freezer friendly.

 pistachio pasta with chicken on top with ingredients around it

-[This recipe was originally posted in November 2018.
+[This pistachio pasta recipe was originally posted in November 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

 Table of contents